moreati/python-cachedir-tag/README.md

 # CACHEDIR.TAG for Python

 This library handles [CACHEDIR.TAG](https://bford.info/cachedir/) files.
-Allowing arbitrary directories to be marked as a cache directory.
+Allowing any arbitrary directory to be marked as a cache directory.

-A CACHEDIR.TAG file indicate directories that contain cached data, e.g.
+A CACHEDIR.TAG file indicates a directory that contain cached data, e.g.

 - downloads
 - previews, and thumbnails
 - build artefacts, and other intermediate results

-Cached data is useful, but not essential - if deleted it can be regenerated, or downloaded again.
-However sofware such as backup programs, or disk cleanup utilities can't know if an arbitrary path is cached data, unless it is marked.
+Cached data is useful, but not essential - if necessary it can be regenerated, or downloaded again.
+However backup programs, disk cleanup utilities, & other software can't know if an arbitrary path is cached data, unless it is marked.

-A directory (and all directories within it) can be flagged as a cache by writing a regular file named CACHEDIR.TAG, with the first 43 bytes being
+A directory (and all directories within it) can be marked as a cache by writing a regular file named CACHEDIR.TAG, with the first 43 bytes being

 ```